ibm-cloud-docs/satellite/host-aws.md

 # Attaching AWS hosts to {{site.data.keyword.satelliteshort}}
 {: #aws}

 Add Amazon Web Services (AWS) cloud hosts to {{site.data.keyword.satellitelong}}.
-Review the following host requirements that are specific to hosts that are in the Amazon Web Services cloud.
-For required access in AWS cloud, see [AWS permissions](/docs/satellite?topic=satellite-iam-common#permissions-aws).
+Review the following host requirements that are specific to hosts that.
 {: shortdesc}

 To attach Red Hat CoreOS (RHCOS) hosts, your location must be enabled for Red Hat CoreOS.
 For more information, see [Is my location enabled for Red Hat CoreOS?](/docs/satellite?topic=satellite-locations#verify-coreos-location).
 Note that you can still attach Red Hat Enterprise Linux hosts to a location that is enabled for Red Hat CoreOS.